 Tendinopathies can heal on their own with appropriate rehab but can take up to 18-24 months, if left untreated it can lead to further damage, of tears and even ruptures.
 Conservative treatment options includes rest, anti-inflammatory medications, analgesia, physiotherapy and local steroid injections.
-However, Platelet Rich Plasma (PRP) therapy injections are a much more effective treatment for tendinopathy.
+However, Platelet Rich Plasma (PRP) therapy and Monocytes therapy injections are a much more effective treatment for tendinopathy.

 Tendinopathy clinical evidence